SerenaL20/Basic-Python-Flask-App-for-CI-CD-Pipeline-Practice/README.md

-# Practice in creating a CI CD Pipeline with a Basic Python Flask Ap
+# Practice in creating a CI CD Pipeline with a Basic Python Flask App